WellApp-ai/Well/README.md

 - Google Drive and Slack integrations
 - AI-generated workflow blueprints
 - Self-healing automations that adapt to changes
+- Compatibility also includes connectivity with e-invoicing standards, including Factur-X.

 We believe invoice exchange should follow a universal protocol: instant, standardized, and automated.
 You shouldn’t have to think about it.
 With Well, you won’t.